hveres21/EE322/README.md

 ## Project
 Tentatively working with Diane Rosado and JJ

-*more details to be added here later in semester*
+*More details to be added here later in semester*

 ## Resources
 Link to class website [here](https://sites.google.com/view/ece322)